ollewelin/PyTorch-Training-Resnet50/README.md

 ### More examples

-Here with other text in lable.txt
+Here with other texts in lable.txt

         class1   = Background
         class2   = Cat with prey